Certificate Pinning for Workloads: Securing Non-Human Identities

 • Enhanced Security: Mitigates man-in-the-middle attacks by ensuring your applications communicate only with trusted servers.

-• Trust: Adds an extra layer of trust by validating the server's certificate against a stored pin during the TLS handshake.
+• Trust: Adds an extra layer of trust by validating the server's certificate against a stored pin during the tls handshake.

 • Compliance Readiness: Helps meet stringent security requirements and compliance standards across industries.